-This story was originally published on the Slut Blog by Amber Rose with the title, “Amber Rose’s Guide to Easing Into Anal Sex”.
+This story is part of our collaboration with the Slut Blog by Amber Rose.
+It was published originally as “Amber Rose’s Guide to Easing Into Anal Sex”.

 Communication is Key